-When we think of a “golden cross” in stocks, it usually signals the start of a strong uptrend — the shorter moving average pushing above the longer one.
-But the VIX is not a stock.
-It’s a mean-reverting index of fear, and that changes how these signals behave.
+When we think of a “golden cross” in stocks, it usually signals the start of a strong uptrend.
+But the VIX is not a stock and traditional analysis doesn’t often work on it.

 By studying golden crosses in the 10/20, 20/50, and 50/200 simple moving averages, we can see how often they occur, how the VIX performs afterward, and whether there’s any predictive edge for traders.